The Fountain Pen Shop: History

 The Fountain Pen Shop was founded by the grandfather of Fred Krinke and one partner.
 Krinke's father inherited the business in 1940, subsequently turning it over to Krinke in 1975.
 Krinke, who was born in 1928, had helped his father at the shop since World War II, during which time the business was backlogged with pen repair orders.
 Krinke began assisting at the shop in between his classes at Pasadena Junior College.
 After the war ended, Krinke was drafted for military service, serving in the Air Force.
 Upon his return, he decided to go into the pen business full-time.
 In addition to his work at the shop, Krinke made appearances at the Los Angeles International Pen Show--attending every year since its inception--and the Southern California Pen Collectors Club, the latter of which he founded.
-In 2019, Krinke passed away at the age of 91, leaving the fate of the 97-year-old business to be determined.
+In 2019, Krinke died at the age of 91, leaving the fate of the 97-year-old business to be determined.